nrs-org/novelslop/content/vol_01/chap_09.typ

   _Uta: Mona, there are some people staring at you while discussing something,
     y'know them?_

-  Mona received a text from Uta.
-Ah!
-That reminded her.
-After their small detour at the local fastfood stall the last day, both Uta and Mikoto traded phone numbers with Mona.
-It was only when Uta messaged her that Mona realized that this event did really happen. _"God!
-Is there still anything important that
-    happened yesterday, too!"_
+  Mona received a message from an user named "Uta". _"Was this app's
+    notifications always look like this, I wonder?"_ her thoughts sounded exactly like the inner thoughts of someone who have barely touched this particular messaging app.
+Once she realized that this "Uta" was exactly the same "Uta" who she had just greeted, she let out a loud scream (in her head).
+It was then when she was reminded of what happened at the fastfood restaurant yesterday.

+  After the three of them finished their "after-school meal", again, whatever that might mean, Mona and her friends went to the stall to pay.
+In an era where wire transfer was the norm, the three girls simultaneously took out their phone to open their banking app, and Uta was reminded of something she should have remembered much sooner.

+  "I forgot!
+Mona!
+Do you have a MINE account?"

+  "Yes, I do."
+Mona murmured. _"Wait, is this the legendary contact exchange
+    event?
+My very first contact in high school..."_

+  "Right!
+I did not ask for Mona's contact too.
+Mona!
+Would you be so kind to add me on MINE?"
+Mona screamed, which attracted attention from the other customers.
+In the first place, if she was going to do something embarassing, the worst place to do it was in front of the cashier.

+  The cashier girl, who was the same person who had to let their voices down earlier, grinned with a clear frustration on her face.
+Noticing the menacing look, Mikoto bowed down and quietly apologized.

+  Once Mikoto finished apologizing, she found her two friends already complete exchanging contacts.
+"No fair!
+You two did it while I have to say sorry!" she screamed in a quiet voice, no matter how contradicting that might be like.

+  After recalling the aftermath of her hanging out with her friends the day before, Mona finally processed the content of the message, while trying to recall anything else that happened on the same day. _"God!
+I swear
+    if there is still anything important else that happened yesterday!"_

   // honeyworks tribute?
   Following Uta's message was an emote of a cute bear, seemingly clueless with a giant question mark above its head.
 Mona tried to look for a cute-looking emote to reply, but her saved emote list was empty.
+Oh, right.
+She switched to a new phone some time ago, so that old emote list was cleared.

-  Back when she was in middle school, she had saved a couple of emotes for times like these, but they were all gone once she switched to a new phone a while ago.
-Since then, she had not been in any situation that required her to use an emote.
+  Back when she was in middle school, she had saved a couple of emotes for times like these.
+  There was an option to carry an user's personal emote list to another device, but Mona forgot (more like did not bother) to do that.
+In the first place, it was just under a dozen emotes that she stole from her friends' messages.
+It was also worth noting that, until today, she had not been in any situation that required her to access that section.
+Not sure if that was good news or a depressing thing to say.

-  Uta's message left Mona with a mix of embarrassment and reassurance feeling.
+  Uta's message left Mona with a mix of embarrassment and reassurance.
-  Regardless, she had to figure out something to reply to her friend, as she had already seen the message.
+  Regardless, she had to figure out something to reply to her friend, as the message was already marked as "seen".

   _Mona: I noticed them too, probably Narumi Sena fans that were interested in
     me or something...
 Thanks for your concerns._